bibekanandadatta/bibekanandadatta.github.io/_posts/2021-01-04-relearning-mathematics.md

 The first step to solving any problem is to identify the problem properly.
 In this case, I was lucky that I wasn't a stranger to the topics that I needed to learn.
 I was comfortable with Calculus-I and Calculus-II (single and multi-variable, respectively) but still needed to brush up on selected topics.
 So I picked up James Stewart's Calculus book and read some sections on multivariable calculus and took notes on them.
 But the main challenge was to learn Linear Algebra and ordinary and Partial Differential Equations in a way that I don't have to look up textbooks to solve standard problems.
 I also wanted to master Laplace Transform, Fourier Series, and Fourier Transform, in the context of differential equations.
 Complex Analysis could be another addition to the list, but I kept this aside for the time being.
 However, I started looking up resources that cover those aforementioned topics in great detail and from an engineering or physical science perspective.

-### Resources

-A general resource for learning these contents could be Advanced Engineering Mathematics by Erwin Kreyszig (any edition).
-Old editions are available on Amazon at a cheaper price and I would recommend having one in the book-shelf.
+> A general resource for learning these subjects could be **Advanced Engineering Mathematics by Erwin Kreyszig**, and I highly recommend having it (any edition) in the book-shelf.
+There will be a few more topic-wise books recommendation later.
+For most classic books that you are going to use for self learning, you can buy older edition of books (new one sometimes costs fortune) on websites like <https://abebooks.com> or <https://thriftbooks.com>, or even on Amazon.

 ---

 ## Linear Algebra

 Most graduate-level Linear Algebra classes focus on the proof-based analysis of matrix theory.
 So an undergraduate-level Linear Algebra seems to be sufficient for the time being to understand the core concepts.
 So I picked up the following resources.

 ### Essence of Linear Algebra by 3Blue1Brown

 A small video lecture series by one of my favorite math YouTubers.
 His presentation isn't rigorous enough to help you understand the advanced mathematics involved in graduate coursework or research.
 However, his presentation will develop physical intuition of the subject before diving into advanced topics.
 I would suggest going over his video series before starting continuum mechanics or even differential equations.
   - [YouTube playlist](https://youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).

-### MIT 18.06 Linear Algebra by Prof. Gilbert Strang:
+### MIT 18.06 Linear Algebra by Prof. Gilbert Strang
 This is probably the most popular lecture series on this subject.
 Prof. Strang covered Linear Algebra from scratch to some advanced topics with proper examples and great insights.
 Homework for this class is assigned from Prof. Strang's book, Introduction to Linear Algebra (4th edition).
 Solving the homework and exam questions would help understand the subject matter even better.
   - [Course homepage](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/).
   - [YouTube playlist](https://youtube.com/playlist?list=PLE7DDD91010BC51F8).